 - 1. Formal admittance into the teacher education program - 2.
 Senior standing-a minimum of 90 semester hours - 3.
 Pre-Teacher Intern Check Form filed with the Office of Professional Education Programs - 4.
-Completion of professional education courses for secondary and K-12 education majors and professional education/major courses for elementary education (K-6), special education (K-12) and middle level (4-8) majors with the exception of the capstone teaching internship semester (students must have a 'C' or better in the Professional Education Courses (including Exceptional Child in the Regular Classroom and Educational Psychology; Adaptive PE for PE/Health majors). - 5.
-Attainment of a minimum grade point average of 2.70 in all course work and a minimum grade point average of 2.70 in the major area (a minimum of 3.0 in all course work is required for Program of Study (POS) students and a minimum grade point average of 3.0 in the major area; Masters of Art in Teaching (MAT) candidates must maintain a minimum 3.0 grade point average for the master's degree).
+Completion of professional education courses for secondary and K-12 education majors and professional education/major courses for elementary education (K-6), special education (K-12) and middle level (4-8) majors with the exception of the capstone teaching internship semester (candidates must have a 'C' or better in the Professional Education Courses (including Exceptional Child in the Regular Classroom and Educational Psychology; Adaptive PE for PE/Health majors). - 5.
+Attainment of a minimum grade point average of 2.70 in all course work and a minimum grade point average of 2.70 in the major area (a minimum of 3.0 in all course work is required for Program of Study (POS) candidates and a minimum grade point average of 3.0 in the major area; Master of Arts in Teaching (MAT) candidates must maintain a minimum 3.0 grade point average for the master's degree).
 Some departments may require a 2.75 GPA in the major area.
 Please check with your advisor.

 - 6. Meet prescribed department requirements - 7.
 Completion of the Intent for Capstone Teaching Internship application form eight weeks before the end of the semester or one week before the pre-registration date of the semester preceding capstone teaching internship - 8.
 Attend the orientation sessions for the capstone teaching internship - 9.
-Verification of clearance of disqualifying offenses listed on pages 28-29 - 10.
-Verification of clearance of the Child Maltreatment background check on page 54
+Verification of clearance of disqualifying offenses listed in the Teacher Education Handbook - 10.
+Verification of clearance of the Child Maltreatment background check listed in the Teacher Education Handbook - 11.
+Complete the Professional Disposition Self-Assessment as prescribed in the Teacher Education Handbook - 12.
+Meet the Clinical Candidate Technology checkpoint requirements as assessed within the licensure program